adarshgovi/CPSC538-Project-Submission/README.md

 - `pcName`: A descriptive name for the task (useful for debugging and monitoring).
 - `usStackDepth`: The size of the task's stack in words.
 - `pvParameters`: Pointer to the parameters to be passed to the task function.
-- `uxPriority`:	Priority of the task.
-This determines the scheduling order for tasks with the same deadline.
 - `pxCreatedTask`: Pointer to the handle of the created task.
 - `xTaskPeriod`: Period of the task (in ticks).
 Defines how often the task repeats.
 - `xTaskDeadline`: Relative deadline (in ticks) for the task.